-13.5.2 Changing Themes
+13.6.2 Changing Themes

 If you do not like the standard look and feel of Firefox, install a new theme.
 Themes do not change the functionality, only the appearance of the browser.
-When installing a theme, Firefox asks for confirmation first.
-Allow the installation or cancel it.
-After a successful installation, you can enable the new theme.

-- 1 Click Tools > Add-ons > Themes. - 2 In the new dialog that appears, click Get Themes.
-If have you already installed a theme, find it in the list, as in Figure 13.4, "Installing Firefox Themes" (page 208).
+Installing a theme is very similar to installing an extension.
+Start the add-ons manager as described in Section 13.6.1, "Extensions" (page 206) and click on the Themes tab.
+Open the themes Web page by clicking on Get Themes in the bottom right corner.
+Proceed as described in Section 13.6.1, "Extensions" (page 206).